Planting Your Rhizomes

 Distance Apart:

-In regards to individual plants, the closer the plants are, the sooner dividing will be required (3-4 years) and heavier fertilizer
+In regards to individual plants, the closer the plants are, the sooner dividing will be required (3-4 years) and more frequent fertilizing

 will be needed.
 Greater distance between plants will mean more time before dividing is needed (4-6 years) but the bloom impact